camunda-community-hub/micronaut-camunda-platform-7/README.md

 runtimeOnly "org.postgresql:postgresql:42.2.18"
 ```

+### Connection Pool with HikariCP

+This integration uses HikariCP as a database connection pool to optimize performance.
+By default, the following configuration applies
+* `datasources.default.minimum-idle: 10`
+* `datasources.default.maximum-pool-size: 50`

 ### Properties

 You may use the following properties (typically in application.yml) to configure the Camunda BPM integration.